Quantum particle localization observables on Cauchy surfaces of Minkowski spacetime and their causal properties

 \begin{remark} {\em There are features of Cauchy surfaces in a $n$-dimensional globally hyperbolic spacetime $(M,g)$ which deserve mention also because they are technically important for this paper. \begin{itemize}

 \item[(a)] Every Cauchy surface is in particular achronal.
 It is also met by every {\em causal} inextendible curve, but not necessarily once \cite{ON}.

-\item[(b)] As it was established by Geroch, a Cauchy surface $S$ is a closed (in $M$) embedded topological submanifold of co-dimension $1$ of $M$ which, in turn, is homeomorphic to $\bR\times S$.
+\item[(b)] As it was established by Geroch, a Cauchy surface $S$ is a closed (in $M$) $C^0$ embedded submanifold of co-dimension $1$ of $M$ which, in turn, is homeomorphic to $\bR\times S$.
 All Cauchy surfaces are homeomorphic. \cite{ON}.

-\item[(c)] If a Cauchy surface $S$ is also a smooth submanifold of $M$, then its tangent vectors at each point must be either spacelike or likghtlike, since $S$ does not contain timelike curves.
+\item[(c)] If a Cauchy surface $S$ is also a smooth embedded co-dimension $1$ submanifold of $M$, then its tangent vectors at each point must be either spacelike or likghtlike, since $S$ does not contain timelike curves.
 These Cauchy surfaces are said {\bf smooth Cauchy surfaces}.

-\item[(d)] As established by Bernal and S\'anchez \cite{BS}, every globally hyperbolic spacetime admits {\em spacelike} smooth submanifolds of co-dimension $1$ (necessarily closed in $M$ and embedded for (b)).
-In turn, $M$ is diffeomorphic to $\bR \times S$. \\The following further facts are of crucial interest to our work. \begin{itemize} \item[(d1)] (Proposition 5.18 in \cite{BS3}) {\em Let $S_-,S_+$ be disjoint spacelike smooth Cauchy surfaces of $(M,g)$ with $S_- \subset I^-(S_+)$.
+\item[(d)] As established by Bernal and S\'anchez \cite{BS}, every globally hyperbolic spacetime admits {\em spacelike} smooth Cauchy surfaces (necessarily closed in $M$ for (b)).
+In turn, $M$ is diffeomorphic to $\bR \times S$. \\ The following further facts are of crucial interest to our work. \begin{itemize} \item[(d1)] (Proposition 5.18 in \cite{BS3}) {\em Let $S_-,S_+$ be disjoint spacelike smooth Cauchy surfaces of $(M,g)$ with $S_- \subset I^-(S_+)$.
 If $S \subset I^+(S_-)\cap I^-(S_+)$ is a closed (in $M$) connected spacelike smooth embedded $1$-codimensional submanifold of $M$, then $S$ is a Cauchy surface of $(M,g)$ as well. }

-\item[(d2)] (Theorem 1.1 and Remark 4.14 of \cite{BS3}) {\em If $K\subset M$ is a compact spacelike acausal smooth $p$-dimensional ($p=1,2,\ldots, n-1$) submanifold with boundary\footnote{We refer to \cite{Lee} for the notion and the use of manifold with boundary.} of $(M,g)$ not necessarily connected, then there is a spacelike smooth Cauchy surface $S\supset K$.} \end{itemize}
+\item[(d2)] (Theorem 1.1 and Remark 4.14 of \cite{BS3}) {\em If $K\subset M$ is a compact spacelike acausal smooth $p$-dimensional ($p=1,2,\ldots, n-1$) (embedded) submanifold with boundary\footnote{We refer to \cite{Lee} for the notion and the use of manifold with boundary.} of $(M,g)$ not necessarily connected, then there is a spacelike smooth Cauchy surface $S\supset K$.} \end{itemize}